MilanStaffehl/numdantic/README.md

 ## Usage

-To get started, import the `NDArray` and `Shape` types from the package. `NDArray` takes two type parameters: a shape, and a `numpy` dtype.
+To get started, import the `NDArray` and `Shape` types from the package. `NDArray` takes two type parameters: a shape, and a `numpy` scalar type.
 You can use it to annotate a variable as an array like this:

 ```Python
 import numpy as np